 Is MQTT suitable for large-scale systems?

-Yes, MQTT is highly scalable and can support thousands to millions of connected devices through broker-based architecture.
+Yes, MQTT can support thousands or even millions of connected devices.
+Its broker-based architecture ensures scalability.

 What is an MQTT broker?

-An MQTT broker is a central server that manages message distribution between publishers and subscribers.
+An MQTT broker is a central server that manages communication between publishers and subscribers.

 How secure is MQTT?

-MQTT supports security features such as TLS encryption, authentication, and access control, making it suitable for secure communication.
+MQTT supports TLS encryption, authentication, and access control.
+These features make it suitable for secure communication.

 Where is MQTT commonly used?

-MQTT is widely used in IoT applications, including smart homes, industrial systems, healthcare, and transportation.
+MQTT is widely used in IoT applications such as smart homes, healthcare systems, and transportation.

 Additional Insights and Data Flow Representation